• Home

 Picture

 THE CAUSE The bore of the alto clarinet is proportionally smaller than the B♭ soprano bore (~10%).
-For this reason, the register vent struggles with the low clarion notes B C C♯.
-Crossing registers "over the break" takes extra effort and skill.
+The register key struggles to bring out the low clarion notes B C C♯.
+Crossing registers "over the break" takes extra effort and skill and slurring can be nearly impossible.
 Advanced bass clarinets (and saxophones) solve this by switching between an upper and a lower register vent.
-But common alto clarinets have only one vent.
+But most alto clarinets have only one vent.
 (To clarify: The typical register key shifts to a B♭ vent with thumb release, not to a second register vent.)
-The single vent is too high up for a strong low clarion.
+The single vent is located too high for a strong low clarion.
 It creates noise – a hiss of dissonant overtones.
-It wastes energy, like having cotton under a guitar string.
-Slurring over the break can be nearly impossible.
+Energy is lost, like having cotton under a guitar string.

 Picture